Location: Monee, Will County, Illinois

 Funding: Annual HOA dues

-In 2003, ALPS Group® Development (ALPS) worked with JFNew, an ecological service firm to identify high quality natural features on an old farm with an eight-acre lake filled with debris.
+ALPS Group® Development (ALPS) worked with JFNew, an ecological service firm to identify high quality natural features on an old farm with an eight-acre lake filled with debris.
 ALPS Group® then planned the Tuscan Hills subdivision to protect and restore these resources.
-Sixty eight small residential lots back up to common areas with restored prairie, ponds and woodlands.
+Sixty-eight small residential lots back up to common areas with restored prairie, ponds and woodlands.
 A hiking path runs through the natural areas.
 Single family homes range from 2,700 to 3,200 square feet.

 The covenants establish the Homeowner’s Association’s (HOA) obligation to permanently maintain common areas, which include natural areas throughout the development.
 The HOA must collect assessments to support the site’s natural hydrology and follow the approved management plan.
 The covenants create an Architectural Review Board (ARB) to ensure landscape and layout plans preserve existing trees when possible and promote natural hydrology and stormwater management practices (such as rain gardens and native plantings).
 Residents cannot remove trees without approval from the ARB.